Chelsea F.C.–Tottenham Hotspur F.C. rivalry: 2016: 'Battle of the Bridge'

+2017–present

-On 4 January 2017, Tottenham beat Chelsea 2–0 at White Hart Lane, ending Chelsea's record 13 game winning streak in the Premier League.
+On 4 January 2017, Tottenham beat Chelsea 2–0 at White Hart Lane, ending Chelsea's record 13-game winning streak in the Premier League.
 It brought Tottenham to within five points of Chelsea, who were leading the Premier League.
 Tottenham and Chelsea then went on to be the two title rivals in what was a two-horse race for the title, in which Chelsea eventually prevailed with 93 points to Tottenham's 86 points.
 Tottenham also lost to Chelsea in the FA Cup semi-final in the same season.

 On 20 August 2017, Tottenham and Chelsea met early in the 2017–18 Premier League season, with Tottenham playing their first-ever home Premier League match at Wembley Stadium.
 Chelsea won the match 2–1 with two goals scored by Marcos Alonso, ending Tottenham's 19-game home Premier League unbeaten run.
 In the same season on 1 April 2018, Tottenham won away to Chelsea 3–1, with goals from Dele Alli and Christian Eriksen.
 This was Tottenham's first win in 28 years at Stamford Bridge.

 On 22 December 2019, Chelsea played their first match at Tottenham's new stadium.
 The match, which Chelsea won 2–0 with a brace by Willian, received wide media coverage due to alleged racist behaviour by Tottenham fans, aimed at Chelsea's defender Antonio Rüdiger.
 A Chelsea supporter was also arrested for alleged racist abuse against Spurs player Son Heung-min, who was sent off for kicking Rüdiger after he fouled Son.
 It led to a call for government action on racism in football.
 However, no evidence of racist abuse against Rüdiger was found after a police investigation.